-Bloomberg invites exceptional Ph.D. students working in broadly-construed data science, including natural language processing, machine learning, and artificial intelligence to apply for the inaugural Bloomberg Data Science Ph.D.
-Fellowship for the academic year of 2018-2019.
+Bloomberg invites exceptional Ph.D. students working in broadly-construed data science, including natural language processing, machine learning, and artificial intelligence to apply for the Bloomberg Data Science Ph.D.
+Fellowship for the academic year of 2019-2020 (read more about our inaugural class of Ph.D.
+Fellows).
 The goal of this fellowship is to provide support and encouragement of groundbreaking publications in both academic journals and conference proceedings.

 Ph.D.
 Grant Details

 - The fellowship will cover 100% of the recipient’s tuition.

 - Recipients will be given a stipend of USD 35,000 for their living expenses.

 - Recipients will be given USD 5,000 to attend professional conferences.